ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 # Packages ----
 library(rgbif)  # To extract GBIF data
-library(rredlist)  # To extract Red List information library(CoordinateCleaner)  # To clean coordinates
+# library(CoordinateCleaner)  # To clean coordinates if you want to explore that later
 library(gridExtra)  # To make pretty graphs
 library(ggrepel)  # To add labels with rounded edges library(png)  # To add icons